Why Choose i49 Seed Bank for Low THC Marijuana Seeds?

 Some plants naturally contain lower levels of THC than others, and the same can be said for their CBD make-up.
 Sometimes, though, breeders will deliberately alter the genetic make-up of a plant by hybridizing, crossing, and backcrossing.
 Backcrossing is a process where a plant is crossed with its own parent, which usually helps bring out certain traits such as flavor, aroma, effects or ease of growth.

 The important thing to note here is that CBD lessens the psychoactive effects of THC.
 So, sometimes, the breeders will add extra CBD to a THC-heavy cannabis strain order to make its effects less overwhelming.
 ‘Why do they do this?’ you may ask.
 Well, hopefully the sections below will make everything clear.
-If you’re interested in knowing more, you can read about common ways to ingest THC on our blog.
+If you’re interested in knowing more, you can read about how to prepare cannabis for ingestion

 Why Choose Low THC Weed Seeds?